This topic is about our Classic Satellites. If you installed Satellites after 4/06/2021, you are probably running Microsatellites.

 You can use this calculation to get started (it only considers spans, so more memory will likely be needed):

 memory_required = requests/second * spans/request * bytes/span * seconds_of_recall

 requests/second: The number of requests your software handles.

 spans/request: The number of spans created during each request.

-bytes/span: This depends on the number of tags that you use and a few other factors, but the baseline is about 100 bytes per span.
-Most users can assume less than 500 bytes per span with typical tags, etc.
+bytes/span: This depends on the number of attributes that you use and a few other factors, but the baseline is about 100 bytes per span.
+Most users can assume less than 500 bytes per span with typical attributes, etc.

 seconds_of_recall: Depends on the duration of the longest traces you expect to generate; a good rule of thumb is to use at least 60 seconds + (2 * duration of the longest expected trace).

 To complete the calculation, determine the following about your system:

 - What is your longest expected trace duration in seconds?